Postal food drive postponed amid mounting demand for food assistance

 "Our prophet in conference asked all of us to unite together again in fasting this coming Friday — Good Friday — for the COVID-19 pandemic so we could come up with some solutions and help get through this," Fisher said.

 Beth Huston, manager of the St. Vincent de Paul Society Thrift Store, 855 S. Second Ave., said sales from the store usually support staff wages and costs of utilities for running the organization's food pantry.
-With the store shuttered amid the coronavirus pandemic, Huston said the organization faces a funding shortfall.
+With the store shuttered amid the coronavirus pandemic, Huston said the organization faces a funding shortfall for the food pantry.

-Furthermore, Huston said St. Vincent de Paul, which is affiliated with the Catholic Church, often finds support by placing pleas in weekly bulletins, taking in donations made during worship services.
+Furthermore, Huston said St. Vincent de Paul, which is affiliated with the Catholic Church, often solicits support by placing pleas in weekly bulletins and taking in donations made during worship services.
 Catholic masses, however, have been suspended due to coronavirus.

 "We are still maintaining our food pantry.
 We are going to try to continue that for as long as possible with zero income," Huston said.